AKRITI-KUMARI/To_Do_List/README.md

 # To_Do_List
-A simple To-Do List project
+A simple To-Do List project made using HTML, CSS and JavaScript.